 Dinner and Overnight at the Lodge.
 Duration of Trek- 7~ 7 1⁄2 hours

 It is interesting to watch others starting enthusiastically on the trek ahead as we head down to the village of Phakding.
 Today we retrace our steps along the Dudh Kosi, crossing to the western bank at Benkar.
 It is a beautiful and easy walk through blue pine and rhododendron forest, back-dropped with views of Kusum Kangaru.
 We will have lunch at Phakding and in the afternoon we ascend out of the river valley back to the airstrip and our lodge accommodation at Lukla.
 It is a delightful ending to the trip as one enters this busy village of Lukla.
 In the evening, a farewell dinner may be followed by a few celebratory drinks and dancing with our Sherpa companions

 Overnight at Lukla.
 Duration of Trek- 5 1⁄2 ~ 6 hours

 Day 17: Fly Lukla – Kathmandu

-Early morning, fly from Lukla to Katmandu on a twin Otter.
+Early morning, fly from Lukla to Katmandu on a Twin Otter.
 Upon arrival, meet and transfer to the Hotel.
-Rest of the day is free to rest and relax.
-Overnight at hotel.
+The rest of the day is free to rest and relax.
+Overnight at the hotel.

 Day 18: Final departure